Dick Smith System 80 Software

 no surprise to find software specifically for this hobbyist group in the

-1982 disk offering allows logging of all those exotic contacts.
+(on this non-booting single-sided, single density, 80-track disk image) allows logging of all those exotic contacts.

 This cassette-based offering was an early attempt to use arcade games to educate.
 In order to kill the massing alien ships, the player had to correctly solve an equation.